Primary

 Press a light barbell or dumbbells overhead and lock your elbows completely.
 From this position, shrug your shoulders toward your ears.
 The range is small—just a few inches.
 If the bar moves forward or backward, your elbows are bending and you're losing the specific trap angle.

-Want Overhead Shrug in your program?
+See where Overhead Shrug fits in your weekly plan

 Press a barbell overhead and hold it there.